Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Constant Contact is Best For

 Small businesses and entrepreneurs who favor user-friendliness over complexity.
-I’ve seen retailers, restaurants, and service providers thrive with Constant Contact’s wizard-guided setup and accessible support.
-Those 300+ email templates with Constant Contact mean you can launch professional campaigns without design skills as an email marketing platform should offer.
+I’ve seen retailers, restaurants, and email service providers thrive with Constant Contact’s wizard-guided setup and accessible support.
+Those 300+ email templates with Constant Contact mean you can launch professional campaigns without design skills, as any email marketing platform worth its salt should offer.

 The unlimited users feature with Constant Contact also makes it easy to add team members without additional costs.